mha105/VBA-to-JavaScript-Translator/README.md

 *  Built in VBA functions
 *  References to Office Objects
 *  With Statements

-Also, For Each Loops causes the tool to return nothing.
-I'm still working out why that is.
+*  For Each Loops (in fact these cause the tool to return nothing at all.
+I'm still working out why that is)

 I offer the source code up to anyone interested in helping make enhancements to this tool in order to develop a more robust utility for the VBA community.